Terry Fontenot

-Terry Houston Fontenot (born December 16, 1980) is an American professional football executive who is the general manager of the Atlanta Falcons of the National Football League (NFL).
+Terry Houston Fontenot (born December 16, 1980) is an American professional football executive who was most recently the general manager of the Atlanta Falcons of the National Football League (NFL).
 Fontenot previously served with the New Orleans Saints in various executive roles throughout the 2000s and 2010s.
 He previously played college football at Tulane.

 Early years and playing career

 Terry was one of seven children born to Roy and Jacquetta Fontenot in Lake Charles, Louisiana.
 He went to LaGrange High School, where he graduated in 1999 after lettering in football, track and baseball.

 College

 Fontenot played four years at strong safety for Tulane from 1999 to 2002, serving as a captain in 2001.
 He graduated with a bachelor's degree in business and organizational information technology.

 Executive career

 New Orleans Saints

 In 2003, Fontenot was hired by the New Orleans Saints as a scout.
 In 2013, Fontenot was promoted to director of pro scouting.
 In 2020, Fontenot was once again promoted to assistant general manager and vice president of pro personnel.